wp-plugins/powerpress/readme.txt

 * Fixed bug in the media redirect url function when switching between sites for a MultiSite.
 (Thanks Avi for the patch!)
 * HTML output will only append a "\n" when in debug mode.
 This will prevent situation where some plugins convert new lines into `<br>` tags.
 (Thanks Avi for bringing to our attention)
 * Added new define option `POWERPRESS_DO_SHORTCODE`, when set in your wp-config.php the `do_shortcode` is used rather than calling the `wp_audio_shortcode` function.
-* Moved the wp_enqueue_style for subscribe widget within the shortcode.
+* Moved the `wp_enqueue_style` for subscribe widget within the shortcode.
 Shortcode can now be used outside of `the_content`.
+(Thanks Robert for letting us know about the bug!)

 = 6.1 =